 In 1625 James's son Charles, later Charles I, spent his honeymoon night at Cobham with his new queen, Henrietta Maria.
-In the 18th century the Hall passed to the Bligh family, later Earls of Darnley.
+In the 18th century, the Hall passed to the Bligh family, later Earls of Darnley.
 It was the Darnley's who built the distinctive Mausoleum at Cobham.

 Cobham Hall was converted into a military hospital in WWI, and a home for RAF officers in WWII.
-The Darnley family finally left the Hall in 1957, and in 1962 Cobham was converted into a school for girls, a role it still fulfills.
+The Darnley family finally left the Hall in 1957, and in 1962 Cobham was converted into a school for girls, a role it still fulfils.

-Though Cobham Hall is a full time school, the buildings are regularly open to visitors.
+Though Cobham Hall is a full-time school, the buildings are regularly open to visitors.
 See the official website for opening times.

 About Cobham Hall

 Website: Cobham Hall

 Photo Credit: Clem Rutter, licensed for reuse under the Creative Commons Licence